 10. Don’t be afraid of close ups and angles

 The purpose of having images of your product is to give your customers a real-life sense of it.
 In a store, people look, hold, bend, try, and emulate the use of your product.
-Therefore, they need you to “do” that for them through the pictures you are showcasing.
+Therefore, a valuable product photography tip is to present you are “doing” that for them through the pictures you are showcasing.

 Most product photography is shot at eye level; another approach is shooting from above.
 Both of these work great, but make sure you are covering multiple angles too!